 The AHA Foundation celebrates cultural diversity.
 We are not a political organization, nor do we oppose any one religion.
 Our work is built on the belief that there is no culture, tradition or religion that justifies violence against women and girls.

-The AHA Foundation was founded in 2007 to help protect and defend the rights of women in the US from religiously and culturally instigated oppression.
+The AHA Foundation was founded in 2007 to help protect and defend the rights of women in the US.
 Inspired by the experiences of its founder, Ayaan Hirsi Ali, the Foundation has focused on issues around violence against women and girls (VAWG) including honor violence, forced marriage and female genital mutilation (FGM).
 Since 2010, the Foundation has been involved in the following key activities:

 - Compiling data on these crimes, which are not currently tracked by US law enforcement or government agencies,